 Insomnia can also be very hard to cope with.
 Heavy alcohol drinkers tend not to sleep well anyway and report waking up very early or regularly feeling as though they have not slept well.
 However, when trying to cut down or stop drinking, they find that sleeping becomes even more difficult.

-Both physical and psychological withdrawals are managed as part of the detox and rehab programme.
+Both physical and psychological withdrawals are managed as part of your treatment with us.

 How Long do Withdrawal Symptoms Last